 - Serve as a resource as well as facilitating communication and networking amongst gender and climate change researchers and practitioners

-This webpage is under development.
-More information to follow soon.
+This web page is under development.
+More information will follow soon.